Did you think the Dark Ages were over?

 Q) Who can join, and are there any restrictions on who can do what?

-A) Anybody can join who has an interest in recreating life in early mediaeval Britain.
+A) Anybody can join who is either over 18 or else a matriculated member of Oxford University, and who has an interest in recreating life in early mediaeval Britain.
 We welcome members of any gender, background or faith.
 We are opposed to all forms of discrimination; everything is for everybody.
 Disability may limit the activities that are safe and enjoyable, but we will work with any member to try to maximise their involvement.